 Housing affordability pertains to the capacity of a given household to pay their rent or mortgage in relation to their financial means.
 Considering the criticism of the concept when viewed as a strict ratio rule between income and housing expenses (Hulchanski, 1995), it may be useful to focus on the relational nature of the concept and as a way to analyse the relationship between different processes.
-As Whitehead (2007) contended, affordability is a composite of three main parameters: I) housing cost, 2) household income and 3) direct state interventions (or third-actors) playing on the previous two factors, for instance by improving one's capacity to pay through direct payments or by reducing housing costs through subsidised housing.
-Considering the current trend towards unaffordability in European cities [...], the concept is particularly useful to understand the interplay of factors that both favour rising housing costs-through financialization (Aalbers, 2016), gentrification (Lees, Shin and López Morales, 2016), and entrepreneurial urban policies - with those that enable the stagnation of low- and middle-incomes, namely Neoliberal globalisation the precarization of work and welfare policy reforms.
-The "hard reality" behind one's home affordability can therefore be construed as the result of a complex interplay between large-scale processes such as those enumerated above, behind which lie the aggregated behaviours of a multitude of actors; from the small landlord to the large investment firm seeking to speculate in global realestate markets, from the neighbourhood association protecting tenants from evictions to national governments investing (or divesting) large sums of money into housing programs.
+As Whitehead "Building concerns everyone, and (2007) contended, affordability is a doing, to act concretely together."
+3) direct state interventions (or third-(Sophie Ricard, 2016) actors) playing on the previous two factors, for instance by improving one's capacity to pay through direct payments or by reducing housing costs through subsidised housing.
+Considering the current trend towards unaffordability in European cities [...], the concept is particularly useful to understand the interplay of factors that both favour rising housing costs-through financialization (Aalbers, 2016), gentrification (Lees, Shin and López Morales, 2016), and entrepreneurial urban policies - with those that enable the stagnation of lowand middle-incomes, namely Neoliberal globalisation the precarization of work and welfare policy reforms.
+The "hard reality" behind one's home affordability can therefore be construed as the result of a complex interplay between largescale processes such as those enumerated above, behind which lie the aggregated behaviours of a multitude of actors; from the small landlord to the large investment firm seeking to speculate in global realestate markets, from the neighbourhood families to achieve a better quality of life association protecting tenants evictions to national governments investing (or divesting) large sums of money into housing programs.
 The conceptual strength of affordability lies in its capacity to scrutinise a wide range of complexly interconnected phenomena, which, ultimately, greatly affect everyone's quality of life.